 - Don't panic; stay calm.
-Follow your family escape plan. - Get out of the house as quickly as possible.
-Don't stop to get dressed or collect anything. - Feel doors with the back of your hand before opening them.
+Follow your family escape plan.
+Get out of the house as quickly as possible.
+Don't stop to get - det out of the house as quickly as possible.
+Both stop to got dressed or collect anything.

+Feel doors with the back of your hand before opening them.

 If a door is cool, open it slowly.
 Don't open a hot door.
-Keep doors and windows closed, unless you must escape through them. - Cover your nose and mouth with a cloth (preferably damp).
-Take short, shallow breaths. - Meet at your planned meeting place outside your home, and do a head count to make sure everybody got out safely. - Call the Fire Department as soon as possible from outside.
-Give your address, then your name. - Never go back inside a burning building for any reason. - Contact your Fire Department for ideas on making your home safer.
+Keep doors and windows closed, unless you must escape through them.

+Cover your nose and mouth with a cloth (preferably damp). - Take short, shallow breaths.

+Meet at your planned meeting place outside your home, - Call the Fire Department as soon as possible from outside. - Give your address, then your name.
+Never go back inside a burning building for any reason. - Contact your Fire Department for ideas on making your home safer.

 Alarms have various limitations.
-See "Limitations of Smoke Alarms"
+See "Limitations of Smoke Alarms" for details.